EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Survival of the Savvy.md

 - *Power of Ideas people screen decisions through the question “Do my actions have integrity and are they good for the company?”
 They place ethics and what’s beneficial for the common good over personal success.*

-- *There’s an old European curse, “May you be blessed*

 - *There’s an old European curse, “May you be blessed with a great idea and no one to implement it.”*